Ehrenberg ex Kützing 1844 Category: Araphid

 TYPE SPECIES: Tabellaria fenestrata (Lyngbye) Kützing

 Tabellaria valves are elongate with capitate ends.
 The valves are generally wider at the center than at the ends.
 A rimoportula is present in the center of the valve face.
-Septae are present on the numerous copulae (girdle bands).
-Pseudoseptae may also be present.
+Septa are present on the numerous copulae (girdle bands).
+Pseudosepta may also be present.
 Cells form zig-zag colonies joined by mucilage pads secreted from apical porefields.

 Cite This Page:

 Spaulding, S., and Edlund, M. (2008).
 Tabellaria.
 In Diatoms of the United States.
 Retrieved April 26, 2017, from http://westerndiatoms.colorado.edu/taxa/genus/Tabellaria